-While Bakelite became an invaluable material in electrical plugs and switches, sockets, and automotive disc brakes, the design industry also discovered the possibilities in the Bakelite: it can be manufactured in several utility and decor articles because it can be molded easily.
-But Bakelite was produced by mixing dangerous asbestos fibers with synthetic components to strengthen it, making the material risk to the health of everyone using items made from it.
+While bakelite became an invaluable material in electrical plugs and switches, sockets, and automotive disc brakes, the design industry also discovered the possibilities of the material: it can be manufactured in several utility and decor articles because it can be molded easily.
+Bakelite was produced by mixing dangerous asbestos fibers with synthetic components to achieve added strength, making it a risk to the health of everyone using items made from it.

 Asbestos in the Vintage Bakelite Jewelry Collections and Bakelite Fashion Antiques

-The peak of Bakelite jewelry making was in the late 1930s, until the end of the Art Deco period.
-It is when Art Deco jewelry knew its height thanks to the unique pieces made from the new formula Bakelite.
+Bakelite jewelry-making peaked in the late 1930s, until the end of the Art Deco period.
+It is when Art Deco jewelry knew its height thanks to the unique pieces made from the new formula bakelite.
 A myriad of products invaded the fashion markets in infinite colors and shapes - all made from the new asbestos-containing material:

 - loop earrings